 With the economy the way that it is, my compassion and understanding towards your difficult financial situation is completely heartfelt.
 My greatest desire is to help you get back on your feet.
 By making myself available every day of the week, offering weekend appointments for any questions and concerns, you can feel confident that nothing comes before you and your future well-being.
 Put an end to harassing creditors, nerve-racking financial decisions and overpowering debts by hiring a Marietta bankruptcy lawyer who is invested in your best interests.

 Marietta, GA 30062

-Is bankruptcy really that common in Marietta?
+Is bankruptcy really that common?

 Sadly, many people believe the bankruptcy myth that it is a horrible experience that will be perceived as shameful by their friends and family.
 This is entirely not true as there are multiple reasons and circumstances that can cause unavoidable debts.
 Everything from sudden medical bills, the downward housing market, unfortunate economic times or a sudden job layoff can land you with insurmountable debt.
 Due to this myth, many people believe that bankruptcy is not very common and should be avoided at all costs, when in actuality this is far from the truth.